stummjr/doc.scrapinghub.com/crawlera.rst

     Some HTTP client libraries including Apache HttpComponents Client and .NET don't send authentication headers by default.
 This can result in doubled requests so pre-emptive authentication should be enabled where this is the case.

 In the following examples we'll be making HTTPS requests to https://twitter.com through Crawlera.
 Note that HTTPS transfer is enabled by :ref:`x-crawlera-use-https` header.
 For this reason, indicating ``https://`` in URLs is not required.
+Alternatively, HTTPS requests can be performed without URL re-writing by means of `CONNECT method <http://doc.scrapinghub.com/crawlera.html#working-with-https>`_ (omit :ref:`x-crawlera-use-https` header for this to work).

 Python
 ------